Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

     Once the property is set, all the content store properties are added for the node.
 For example, the content is copied to the second container if you've configured a different name for the second content store.

-    See the Alfresco Content Services documentation, [Content store selector](https://docs.alfresco.com/6.2/concepts/store-manage-content.html), for more details on how the content store selector works.
+    See the Alfresco Content Services documentation, [Content store selector]({% link content-services/latest/admin/content-stores.md %}#content-store-selector) for more details on how the content store selector works.